Getting Started with 3D Printing

 Do You Have a Printer Profile for My Printer?

-Unfortunately if we do not have a profile listed on our downloads page, or on the product page listing under the "Print Settings" tab, then we do not currently offer one.
-We have recently added a lot of A1 profiles to our products under those print settings tabs - just not all of our material options at this time.
+Unfortunately, if we do not have a profile listed on our downloads page or under the "Print Settings" tab on the product page, we do not currently offer one.
+We have recently added many A1 profiles to our products under those print settings tabs, although not all of our material options are covered at this time.

-It is just very difficult for us to be able to have specific profiles for each slicer/printer/material combination.
-That said - we have a very dedicated group of thousands of Discord members who have been creating a wide range of profiles:
+It is challenging for us to provide specific profiles for every slicer/printer/material combination.
+However, we have a dedicated community of thousands of Discord members who have created a wide range of profiles.
+It may be worth checking out our Discord community to see if someone has already created the profile you need.

 Get Detailed Further Help